Acrylic125/sc2002-assignment/README.md

 ## Dev Workflow
 For simplicity,
 - No format with branch names and commit messages.
 Just use what you vibe with.
-- No preference with rebase or merge.
+- No preference with rebase or merge (`git pull origin main`).
 Up to you.

 1. Create a new branch with `git checkout -b <branch-name>`.
 Call it whatever you want. (e.g. `feat/hdb-officer`)
 1. Make your changes